 - Pour in the sauce and stir well.
 Add the fried eggplants and toss to combine.

-- Mix the cornstarch slurry (1 tablespoon cornstarch + 3 tablespoons water) and pour it in.
+- Mix the cornstarch slurry (1 tablespoon of cornstarch and 3 tablespoons of water) and pour it in.
 Stir until the sauce thickens.

 - Sprinkle with scallions and serve in a clay pot or on a plate.